 Explore beyond Barrio Santa Cruz

-Although many of the highlights are inside the Barrio Santa Cruz, the rest of the city offers tons of things to do in and plenty of opportunities for flamenco in Seville.
+Although many of the highlights are inside the Barrio Santa Cruz, the rest of the city offers tons of things to do and plenty of opportunities for flamenco in Seville.

 The two stand out, must-see locations are Plaza de España and the Metropol Parasol.